honeymelon-app/honeymelon/README.md

 ### Honeymelon Application

-Licensed under the **MIT License**.
+**Proprietary License** - All Rights Reserved.
 See [LICENSE](LICENSE) file for complete terms.

-Copyright (c) 2025 Honeymelon Contributors
+Copyright (c) 2025 Jerome Thayananthajothy <tjthavarshan@gmail.com>

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+This software is proprietary and confidential.
+Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without explicit written permission from the copyright holder.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+For licensing inquiries, please contact: tjthavarshan@gmail.com

 ### FFmpeg